muhammadzkralla/spring-boot-roadmap/README.md

 ## Criteria
 - Three Levels: Beginner, Intermediate, and Advanced, with a focus on building strong fundamentals before progressing to advanced topics.
-- Practical Approach: Tasks are abstracted for brevity, with more details available in Notion.
+- Practical Approach: Tasks are abstracted for brevity, leaving more space for your creativity and decision making.
+- Total Dependence: This is just a roadmap, not a course, diploma, or anything similar.
+It's just a logical ordering of topics that I, personally, think is reasonable and easier to understand, and adopt Spring Boot as a backend framework faster following this particular order of learning.
+Totally feel free to study things from different resources, do more tasks, and so on.
+If you just stick with the roadmap, you will be good enough.
+If you outsource more resources and tasks, you will be awesome.
 - Bonuses: Bonuses are included for deeper learning.
 They are not optional, don’t skip them entirely, do them later if you don't have time then.
 Most bonuses will be already discussed in later weeks.
 - AI-Assisted Learning: Feel free to use AI to explore topics further but avoid relying on it to complete tasks or write code for you.
 - Time Interval: Some topics can not be finished in just one week, try to learn as much as you can and get back later.